vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 28 / The Gospel of Kaun. ḍinya 551

-on the Via Dolorosa in Jerusalem, the imitation of Kr.s.n. a in Braj and Vrindavan usually results in great exuberance.
-Modern Hinduism, in particular Vais.n. ava bhakti, is a religion celebrating the joys of life rather than its sufferings (cf. above, p.
+on the Via Dolorosa in Jerusalem, the imitation of Kr.s.ṇa in Braj and Vrindavan usually results in great exuberance.
+Modern Hinduism, in particular Vais.ṇava bhakti, is a religion celebrating the joys of life rather than its sufferings (cf. above, p.
 17).
 It is this character, unexpected as it may be to some readers, especially after reading this essay—it is this life-affirming attitude, which seeks to imitate the sports of a happy god, that sat in the way of a warm reception by Christian missionaries.
 It made Hinduism in the eyes of many of them a shallow, silly, and naive religion, a too childish way of life to compare in earnest with the grave and deadly serious, revealed religion whose ceremonialism em phasized the doleful side of life and banished, like the Pāśupata faith, the end of suffering to a realm beyond death.

 Epilogue

-Comparison is central to the systematic study of religion.
-The comparative method, however, carries a great risk.
+Comparison is central to the systematic study of religioṇThe comparative method, however, carries a great risk.
 As the scope widens, the collected insights tend to become more shallow and this not infrequently results in an arid display of learnedness.
 A balance should be struck between collecting comparable phenomena in different religions and bringing to light the great divisions that do exist, despite superficial resemblances.
 It will not lead us to the essence of religion, but it will enhance our understanding and debunk absolute claims, since it is due to explode naive ethnocentricity and academic parochialism.
 Thus is the task of the historian of religion, and this task has been accomplished in an exemplary way by Jan Bremmer in his distinguished career as professor of religious studies.

 Many scholars in the humanities today will agree that god as an entity is unwarranteḍGod is not an ontological category in the sense of an ens realis simum, but a human ideal, that is a mental, social and cultural figuration that gives meaning to life and guides the conduct of the community of believers.
 As such, the idea of god, which a community creates and sustains, is quintessen tial to the culture of that community.
 For this reason the study of religion is such a rewarding enterprise: it allows us access to key notions of a culture.
 A comparative perspective may help to bring these notions into prominence.